 Why do I have to wait so long to be approved?

-Why do I have to send in pictures of my home in order to get approved?
+Do I need to send in photos of my home and yard?

 I don’t have a yard.
 Can I adopt?

 Yes, as long as the dog is the right fit.
-Labs and More works with families in all types of living situations.
-Not having a yard does not disqualify you from being approved to adopt.
-With that being said, please understand that we might determine that some dogs (due to age, size, or energy level) might need a yard.
-Living in a home without a yard does not mean your application will be outright denied, but you will need to be flexible in working with our adoption coaches to find a dog that is a fit for your home and lifestyle.
+Labs and More Dog Rescue works with families in all types of living situations.
+With that being said, we might determine that some dogs (due to age, size, or energy level) might not work in a home without a yard.
+Your Adoption Coach will work with you to find a dog that is a fit for your home and lifestyle.

 I rent.
 Can I adopt?

-I want to get my mom/boyfriend/grandmother/person a puppy as a gift.
-Can I do that?
+I want to get a rescued dog as a gift for someone.
+Can I do this?

 I’ve adopted from you before.
 Do I have to apply again?

-I’m not allowed to own a dog where I live, but I’m adopting the dog as an Emotional Support Animal (ESA) and have a letter from my doctor.
+My landlord does not allow dogs, however, I’m adopting a rescue dog as an Emotional Support Animal (ESA) and have a letter from my doctor.
 Can I adopt?